Carnations-Botanica/AMD-Kernel-Patches/README.md

 ### OpenCore Quirks

+Ensure ``FixupAppleEfiImages`` quirk is enabled to ensure W^R errors on older OS X doesn't have issues.

 Ensure the Kernel Quirk `ProvideCurrentCpuInfo` is enabled.
 OpenCore 0.7.1 or newer is required.
 You should NOT be using an outdated copy of OpenCore, this requirement has long been deprecated.
 Make sure to **enable** this quirk or the system **won't boot**.
 You're only warned once.

 ### Note for Zen 4 CPUs